RChain Price Tops $0.12 (REV)

 Buying and Selling RChain

-It is usually not possible to purchase alternative cryptocurrencies such as RChain directly using U.S. dollars.
-Investors seeking to trade RChain should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
+It is usually not possible to purchase alternative cryptocurrencies such as RChain directly using US dollars.
+Investors seeking to acquire RChain should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase RChain using one of the exchanges listed above.

 Receive News & Updates for RChain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for RChain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.